OnlineLearningTutorials/mt7902_temp/README.md

 # mt7902 driver development
 As mediatek wifi mt7902 wifi 6E works fine in windows 11, however linux does not implemented its driver as it is new and mediatek does not respond to making a driver for linux.
-We try to take mediatek driver code from kernel `linux-6.8.9` from folder `linux-6.8.9/drivers/net/wireless/mediatek` and trying to make a driver for 7902.
+We try to take mediatek driver code in mt76 from kernel `linux-6.8.9`  and in mt76_new from kernel `linux-6.11.0` from folder `drivers/net/wireless/mediatek`.

 ## Compile and Build
 Clone the repository to your local pc